(for veterinary information only)

 different narcotic effects.
 The “mu” receptor is responsible for the narcotic effects of euphoria, strong pain relief, addiction, and respiratory depression.
 There are also “kappa,” "delta," and “sigma” receptors with other effects such as pupil constriction and hallucinations.
 In seeking to relieve pain, we want to select a strong mu receptor stimulant without stimulating the other receptors.

 Fentanyl binds only the mu receptor and does so approximately 75 to 100 times stronger than morphine, making it an excellent choice for pain relief.
 It reaches its peak blood level in 3 to 6 hours in cats but may require a full 12 hours in dogs to reach its full effect.
 After removal, fentanyl blood levels drop to zero within 24 hours.
-Patches last at least 4 days in pets.
+Patches last at least 4 days in pets as does a dose of the newer Recuvyra topical product.

 The most serious potential side effect is respiratory depression (i.e. not breathing adequately).
-This is a rare problem but if unusual weakness or drowsiness is observed, the patch may be creating a stronger effect than expected.
-The patch may be removed if there is any concern.
+This is a rare problem but if unusual weakness or drowsiness is observed, the drug may be creating a stronger effect than expected.
+A fentanyl patch may be removed if there is any concern.
 This effect could become a significant risk if the patch is exposed to heating (electric blankets, sitting near a heater vent, heated water bed etc.) The patch may be toxic if swallowed.
+If there is concern about an application of Recuvyra, a reversing medication may be needed.

 Occasionally, a pet reacts to the adhesive on the back of the patch.
 Such skin reactions should resolve with patch removal and application of a topical cortisone product.